jen20/go-event-sourcing-sample/README.md

 Unmarshal(m eventsourcing.UnmarshalSnapshotFunc, b []byte) error {
 ```

 Here is an exampel how the Marshal/Unmarshal methods is used in the snapshot aggregate.
-Marshal mapps its properties to a new internal struct with all its
+Marshal maps its properties to a new internal struct with all its
 properties exported.
 The Unmarshal method unmarshal the internal struct and sets the aggregate properties.

 ```go